venopyX/newtabplus/README.md

 ### 🔖 Bookmark Management

-- Organize bookmarks with a intuitive folder structure
+- Organize bookmarks with an intuitive folder structure
 - Add custom tags to categorize and quickly find your links
 - Powerful search capabilities across all your saved bookmarks
 - Clean, modern interface with list and grid views for easy navigation